 Master's programs range from 30 to 60 semester hours, depending upon the degree chosen.
 Doctoral programs vary in scope and curricula.
-See the Graduate Catalog for specific requirements for the M.A., M.F.A., M.M., D.M.A., Ed.D., and Ph.D. degrees.
+See the "College of Fine Arts Graduate Degrees and Majors" table, page 262, for more information.
+See the Graduate Catalog for specific requirements.